 The $\delta$-exact term

 properly fixes the gauge.

-Assuming that all bosonic fields are real, the bosonic part of gauge-fixed action has strictly positive definite quadratic term for all fields and ghosts at $\xi_1, \xi_2 >0$.
+Assuming that all bosonic fields are real, the bosonic part of the gauge-fixed action has strictly positive definite quadratic term for all fields and ghosts at $\xi_1 > 0 $ and $ \xi_2 >0$.

-By general arguments the partition function does not depend on the parameters $\xi_1, \xi_2$ in the $\delta$-exact term.
-Let us fix $\xi_1=0$ and demonstrate explicitly independece on $\xi_2$ and equivalence with the standard gauge-fixing procedure.
-First we do Gaussian integral integral over $a_0^E$ and get
+The partition function does not depend on the parameters $\xi_1$ and $\xi_2$.
+Let us fix $\xi_1=0$ and demonstrate explicitly independence on $\xi_2$ and equivalence with the standard gauge-fixing procedure.
+First, integrating out $a_0^E$ we get

-Then we do Gaussian integral over $\tilde a_0$ and the above term goes away completely.
-The determinant coming from the Gaussian integral over $\tilde a_0$ is inverse to the determinant coming from the Gaussian integral over $a_0$.
-Then we integrate the zero mode of $b$ against $b_0$.
-Then integral over non-zero modes of $b$ gives Dirac delta-functional inserted at the gauge-fixing hypersurface $d^* A=0$.
+The Gaussian integration over $\tilde a_0$ removes this term.
+The determinant coming from the Gaussian integration over $\tilde a_0$ is inverse to the determinant coming from the Gaussian integral over $a_0$.
+Then we integrate out the zero mode of $b$ and $b_0$.
+Integration over non-zero modes of $b$ gives the Dirac delta-functional inserted at the gauge-fixing hypersurface $d^* A=0$.
 The remaining terms are

 We can integrate out $c_0$ with the zero mode of $\tilde c$, and $\tilde c_0$ with the zero mode of $c$.
-Then we are left with the integral over $c$ and $\tilde c$ with the zero modes projected out and the gauge-fixing term
+We are left with the integral over $c$ and $\tilde c$ with the zero modes projected out and the gauge-fixing term

 This reproduces the usual Faddeev-Popov determinant $\det'(d^{*} \nabla_A)$ which we need to insert into the path integral for the partition function after restricting to the gauge-fixing hypersurface $d^* A = 0$.
 The symbol $'$ means that the determinant is computed on the space without the zero modes.